Best Under $600 Gaming PC Desktop Computer Build 2017

 It's likely that if you go with the 6GB 1060 or 8GB RX 480, you'll go over our budget.
 So, if you want to truly stick to the under $600 gaming PC build, the RX 470 is the option you want here.

 Both the GTX 1060 and 1050Ti have mini versions that offer similar performance but cost around $20 less.
 If you're not stuck on having a full-length card, you can save some money here.

 Admittedly, we're going with a cheap motherboard here.
 Still, I've used many of Gigabyte's less expensive Micro ATX boards in the past and never had a problem.
-Specifically, I'm going with the Gigabyte GA-H110M-A. This is a board I recently used in a sub $500 build for my brother.
-At $40 after rebate, it's really a steal.
+Specifically, I'm going with the MSI H110M Pro-VD.
+This is a board I recently used in a sub $500 build for my brother.
+At $50, it's a fairly good price as well.